evilsocket/www.pwnagotchi.ai/content/configuration/_index.md

 - **C** Connected: This means the connection to the device has been established.
 - **NF** Not found: This means the connection to the device could not be established (probably because it could not be found).
-- **PE** Pairing Error: This error occures on a pairing problem.
+- **PE** Pairing Error: This error occurs on a pairing problem.
-- **BE** Bnep Error: This error occures, when the NAP could not be created.
+- **BE** Bnep Error: This error occurs, when the NAP could not be created.
-- **AE** Address Error: The ip could not be assigned to the NAP interface.
+- **AE** Address Error: The IP could not be assigned to the NAP interface.

 If you want to fix these problems, the first step should be to start pwnagotchi with `--debug` and check the log file (`/var/log/pwnagotchi.log`) for related debug messages.